SenseNet/sncom-resources/_docs/permission-api.md

 The *Security* property above returns an instance of the *SecurityHandler* class (you get the same object on a content and its content handler node as well, they are the same).

 ## Security context for other users
-In cases when you want to check permissions for a different user than the one who is logged in, you have to create a *security context* for that other user.
+In case you want to check permissions for a different user than the one who is logged in, you have to create a *security context* for that other user.
 After that you will be able to use the permission API the same way as before:
 ```csharp
 // create a context for a different user
 var ctx = SecurityHandler.CreateSecurityContextFor(user1);